Payment rails, the ins and outs of financial payment tech

 Did you order online takeout last night?
 How about a brand new TV on Black Friday?
 Then you used a smart financial tech called payment rails without even knowing it.

-Payment rails are a core part of the digital financial landscape that are a part of most transactional services.
+Payment rails are a core part of the digital financial landscape and are a part of most transactional services.

 Let’s dive into payment rails and how they can bolster your Fintech’s product offering.